biostatLu/IEHC/Example.md

 # Example of IEHC
 # Input data
-IEHC requires data (survival time and status, given in data.fam), X (covariates, X should be a n by p matrix), G (the weighted burden score, G should be a n by 1 matrix) and M (genotypes).
+IEHC requires data (survival time and status, given in data.txt), X (covariates, X should be a n by p matrix), G (the weighted burden score, G should be a n by 1 matrix) and M (genotypes).
 For the input data, no missing data is allowed.
 So, missing data should be removed before data analysis.
 # The function of IEHC
 IEHC = function (